snottybrood/Measuring-System-Failure-Under-Non-Stationary-Climate-Stress/README.md

 ## Black Lattice Method: Measuring System Failure Under Non-Stationary Climate Stress

-Most climate risk systems ask:
-> *Where might something happen?*

-Black Lattice asks:
-> *How often are systems being pushed into failure?*

 This work focuses on **non-stationary climate conditions** — where historical assumptions no longer hold — and builds methods to measure:

-- the **rate at which environmental stress exceeds system capacity**
-- the **frequency of threshold failure** (not just probability of hazard)
-- the **distribution of that failure across populations**

-The unit of climate harm is not inches of rain.
-It is how often infrastructure, policy, and communities are forced beyond recovery thresholds.

----

-## Why This Matters

-Flood maps, hazard standards, and planning frameworks are still largely built on **stationary assumptions**.

-Reality is not.

-That gap produces:
-- repeated disaster in “low-risk” areas
-- mispriced insurance and delayed recovery
-- infrastructure designed for conditions that no longer exist
-- disproportionate exposure for vulnerable communities

-This is not just a modeling issue.
-It is a **governance failure embedded in measurement systems**.

----
+Most climate risk systems are still built on a static question: where might flooding happen?
+That assumption is breaking.
+Black Lattice reframes climate risk around a more urgent reality: how often environmental stress is already pushing infrastructure, policy, and communities past their ability to recover.
+In a non-stationary climate, risk is not a fixed probability; it is a moving threshold of system failure.

+This framework translates shifting climate signals into measurable stress and failure dynamics, exposing when traditional risk models underestimate exposure, misprice resilience, and misguide investment.
+It moves beyond hazard prediction toward system-level vulnerability under real-world change.

+The result is a new class of climate intelligence: not just mapping risk, but revealing when systems are quietly exceeding their design limits.

 ## What This Repository Represents